dimantha1234/pipedream/component-api-new.md

 ### Example

-Following is a basic example that demonstrates how to capture user input via a prop and log the output to the console.
+Following is a basic example that demonstrates how to capture user input via a prop and emit it on each event.

 ```javascript
 module.exports = {